eavyon/ESPHome-OpenTherm/Readme.md

     - Make sure the board and device settings are correct for your device
     - Set the sensor entity_id with the external temperature sensor's name from Home Assistant.
 (The ESPHome sensor name is temperature_sensor).
 - Flash the ESP and configure in Home Assistant.
 It should be auto-discovered by the ESPHome Integration.

+// 6-2-2022 Made changes to readout Vaillant VHR 18-22C due to not all opentherm id's work.